 IKEA is also paying more attention to sustainability and making their products greener.

 For instance, the brand has banned PVC from its products, and reduced formaldehyde from lacquers and glues.
 The company is also using and looking to increase the use of new and sustainable materials.
-For example, in their 2017 PS collection, they've come out with a vase made completely of recycled glass; the unique design ensures that no 2 vases look exactly the same.

 There is always something new, but some affordable favorites have endured over the years: